Nepal Earthquake Relief Efforts

 I visited this village with my wife and two daughters in January 2015 and was swept away by its beauty, grounded in the serenity of its lush green pine forest and the warm hospitality of the village people.
 Ram Bahadur Tamang sits on hard-packed mud floor at the family kitchen sipping rice beer.
 His wife Thuli Maya Tamang, who sits across from him at the mud stove, prepares a meal of Dal Bhat – lentils soup, and rice as her husband offers me vodka-like home-brewed rakshi, while I lie on straw mats stretching my legs after the long uphill hike.
 Outside my wife busy taking pictures of the Himalayas and my two daughters were busy playing with baby goats and Ram Bahadur’s children.
 The 86 old grandmother who sits on the porch all day watching the sunrise and sunset on the Himalayas, offers some roasted corns to the children for snacks.
 During meal we felt like a big family sitting and eating together cracking jokes.

 This is how simple life was in Chapakharka village three months ago.
 People are simple, happy with what they have and yet so much to share.
 With their simple way of life, they had enough to make us feel home and loved.
-It has all changed, this village is among one of many destroyed by the earthquake.
-Ram Bahadur’s house is completely destroyed, and the family is now living in a tent.
+It all changed, this village was among one of many destroyed by the earthquake.
+Ram Bahadur’s house was completely destroyed, and his family was living in a tent.

-There are hundreds of similar stories all over Nepal and mostly in the rural parts.
-I started this campaign to help Ram Bahadur’s family but with constant updates of similar stories of many other families has made me realize that I need to help as many families as possible to rebuild their homes and bring them together.
+There were hundreds of similar stories all over Nepal and mostly in the rural parts.
+I started this campaign to help Ram Bahadur’s family but with constant updates of similar stories of many other families made me realize that I needed to help as many families as possible to rebuild their homes and bring them together.